 - Too narrow a statement of fact.
 For example, the following thesis really cannot be developed into a full essay because the angle doesn't contain the writer's own thoughts or insights about the subject: Adult students returning to college read an average of 7.5 books per term.
 A reader may respond by saying, "So what?"
 A narrow statement of fact does not contain your own personal analysis, argument, or interpretation of the topic--that all-important angle which a thesis must have.

 - An announcement.
 For example, the following really is not a thesis at all because it lacks an angle that gives the writer's own insight into the topic: My topic is the adult student returning to college.
 Again, "So what?"
 What's the reader's idea here?

 Once you create a working thesis, you should assess it to make sure that it fulfills thesis characteristics.
-Make sure it has a clear topic (indication of what the thesis is about) and angle (what your own ideas are about the topic).
+Make sure it has a clear topic (indication of what the thesis is about) and angle (what your own ideas are about the topic, i.e. what you are trying to prove).
 Make sure that the angle is not too broad, too narrow, a statement of fact, or an announcement.
 Work with the angle to make it indicate the order of your support, if you choose to do that for yourself or for your reading audience.
-And realize that the thesis is a working thesis until you finalize the essay (it's o.k. to revise the thesis as you go along just as long as you retain important thesis characteristics.)
+And realize that the thesis is a working thesis until you finalize the essay (it's okay to revise the thesis as you go along, just as long as you retain important thesis characteristics.)

 Don't forget: if you would like assistance with this or any other type of writing assignment, learning coaches are available to assist you.
 Please contact Academic Support by emailing Academic.Support@esc.edu; calling 1-800-847-3000, ext.
 3008; or calling the main number of the location in your region (see Academic Support Regional Contact Information for more information).

 Questions or feedback about SUNY Empire's Collegewide Writing Support?

 Contact us at Academic.Support@esc.edu.